ewilliams0305/kangaroo/README.md

 ```

 ## IP Scanning
-Await a call to the QueryAddresses to query all the IP addresses provided.
-Depending on the ocnfiguration each query could take anywhere from 5 seconds to several minutes.
+Await a call to the QueryNetwork to query all the IP addresses provided.
+Depending on the configuration each query could take anywhere from 5 seconds to several minutes.

 ## Nodes
 Individual nodes can be queried as well.